 Contrary to what UIA’s video suggested, there was no menu for my flight.
 However, there were 2 choices for both appetizer courses.
 Yes…there were two appetizer courses each with 2 choices.
 I would call the first one an Amuse-bouche, but the portion was so large it certainly did not fit the definition.

 There were 3 choices for the main course, both for lunch (first meal) and dinner (pre-landing meal).
 The first meal was served on table (i.e. without a tray), while the second meal was served on a tray, but still course by course.

 The Business Class Seat On Ukraine International Airlines

 The bed is marketed as a “lie flat bed,” but I would contend that isn’t entirely true.
 You see, the bottom half of the bed is full flat and parallel to the ground, though the upper half of the bed is at a slight angle, perhaps 160 – 170° if I had to venture a guess.
 So all in all, I didn’t have the sensation of constantly sliding off the bed like I would with an angled flat bed, but this bed is most certainly not fully flat.

 The bedding, on the other hand, was awesome.
 There was a mattress pad, a nice and big pillow, and a thick duvet plus a fleece blanket.
 It made for a cozy arrangement, and I managed to get some quality sleep on this 9.5-hour flight from Kyiv to New York.

 I do have to point out one thing: the flight attendants left the lights on for the entire duration of the flight.
 I understand it’s largely a day time flight, but considering almost everybody was sleeping, it seemed a strange decision.

-Overall, I thought it was a nice flight, with service being the highlight, but I will hold off on making a final judgement until the full review.
+Overall, I thought it was a nice flight, with service being the highlight.